Now that you have downloaded SNIP, you will want to install it and register it on the target machine.

 Each time you restart SNIP, your prior settings are retained, so it is easy to build up or edit your first network.
 When SNIP starts for the first time, a connection to one of our open servers is made to show you as few examples common RTCM streams.

 If you encounter problems setting up SNIP for your own stream, please drop us note at: support -at- use-snip.com (replace the -at- with @ of course).

-When you decide to register SNIP, it will revert to Lite mode with fewer features, and the one hour time limit will be removed to allow for 24-7 usage.
-If you have purchased another model (Basic, Pro, or Enterprise) then the key you were provided will allow you to unlock those features.
+When you decide to register SNIP, it will revert to Lite mode with fewer features, and the one hour time limit will be removed to allow for continuous 24-7 usage.
+If you have purchased another model (Basic, Pro, or Enterprise) then the license key you were provided will allow you to unlock those features.

 - Connecting your GNSS device by way of a Serial port?
 Start here.

 - Connecting to a remote GNSS by way of another NTRIP Caster?
 Start here.